 Jesus - The Word

-Jesus reveals God directly to us and that's the point that is being made here in John 1 very clearly.
+Jesus reveals God directly to us and that is the point that is being made here in John 1 very clearly.
 He is the Word and so if we ask the question: what is God saying?
 How do we hear the voice of God?
 What is the message of God?
 The answer the Bible gives, and the answer the New Testament gives, is very clear - Jesus himself communicates everything we need to know about God and everything we need to know about ourselves and everything we need to know about how to connect with God.
-The writer to the Hebrews takes up some of the themes of John 1.
-I'm going to refer to this briefly, by reading to you the first three verses of Hebrews 1, which is a parallel passage and illuminates some of the things that John's trying to say to us in his opening passage.
-Let's just read Hebrews 1: 1 - 3.
+The writer to the Hebrews takes up some of the themes of John 1 in Hebrews 1, which is a parallel passage and illuminates some of the things that John is trying to say to us in his opening passage.
+Let us read Hebrews 1: 1 - 3.

 ‘In the past God spoke to our ancestors through the prophets at many times and in various ways, 2but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom also he made the universe.
 3The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word.
 After he had provided purification for sins, he sat down at the right hand of the Majesty in heaven.’Hebrews 1:1-3, NIV